krishna-waidande/krishna-waidande.github.io/cs_basic.md

 + `Unicode` :

 Unicode is an international standard first released in the early 1990s to unify 135 modern and historic languages under a common character set.
 It currently has 128,237 characters that are increased over time.
-Its current maximum is 1,114,112 characters that represents the hexadecimal numbers 0 to 10FFFF.
+Its current maximum is 1,114,112 characters that represent the hexadecimal numbers 0 to 10FFFF.
 Unicode is a standard for a character set and not a character set itself.

 + `UTF-8` :